 3. What you have learned from it.

-Not every job role is advertised with the salary on it.
-It is safe to say this can feel uncomfortable to answer and strike the right balance if you’re not used to interviewing.
+Not every job role advertised will include salary in the description.
+It is safe to say this can feel uncomfortable to answer and strike the right balance if you're not used to interviewing.